Secure Trade Partnership (STP) & STP-Plus

 To qualify for the STP, the company must:

 - Have good compliance records with Singapore Customs

-- Undergo TradeFIRST assessment and attain the minimum “Intermediate” and “Premium” bands to qualify for the STP and STP-Plus certifications respectively
+- Undergo TradeFIRST assessment and meet all the mandatory criteria while attaining the minimum “Intermediate” and “Premium” bands to qualify for the STP and STP-Plus certifications respectively

 Click here for the Handbook on Secure Trade Partnership

 Step 1: Complete the TradeFIRST Self-Assessment Checklist and relevant Annexes.

 Step 2: Prepare these additional supporting documents:

 - Accounting and Corporate Regulatory Authority BizFile Report

 - Audited financial statements for the past 3 years